DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/cinema-sound-history/_index.md

 - Close Encounters of the Third Kind (1977)
 - Superman (1978)
 - Apocalypse Now (1979)
-- Stanley Kubrick opted for mono sound in his films due to unpredictable playback issues with matrixed sound during Dolby Stereo's dominance era.he chose to continue making his films in mono throughout the era of Dolby Stereo’s dominance
+- Stanley Kubrick opted for mono sound in his films due to unpredictable playback issues with matrixed sound during Dolby Stereo's dominance era.
+He chose to continue making his films in mono throughout this period.

+**Question for students:**
+Despite Dolby Stereo's widespread adoption, some prominent filmmakers chose not to use it.
+What factors might influence a director's decision to use or avoid new audio technologies?
+How might these choices impact the audience's experience of a film?
 {{%/ note %}}

 ---